JadLevesque/PPMP-Iceberg/explanations.md

 ## `-P -E` (not standardized)

-Many compilers (gcc,clang,tcc,...) have the options `-E` for only running the preprocessor and `-E` for not omitting line marks.
+Many compilers (gcc,clang,tcc,...) have the options `-E` for only running the preprocessor and `-P` for not omitting line marks.

 ## `#if static_cast<bool>(-1)`